SumoLogic/sumologic-documentation/docs/search/copilot.md

 1. Even though the activity was blocked, you can investigate the affected users in the endpoint records next.

 To summarize, you conclude there is malicious activity originating from certain users who need to be investigated further.

+## Role Based Access Control

+Role Based Access Control is not supported for contextual Suggestions and autocompletions.
+It is possible for a user who is blocked by [log search RBAC](/docs/manage/users-roles/roles/construct-search-filter-for-role/) to view suggestions or completions for unpermitted source expressions.
+However, they will not be executed by the search and will see the error: `""`.

 ## Feedback